 Under the deal, TPG will decommission 725 signal towers in areas already covered by Telstra’s network, although the company will get network access to 3,700 Telstra towers.

-What this deal means to customers is that Telstra and TPG will share their networks and mobile network sites in regional Australia.
+What this deal means for customers is that Telstra and TPG will share their networks and mobile network sites in regional Australia.

-If the deal goes through, TPG’s 4G coverage of Australia will bounce from 96 per cent to about 98.8 per cent.
+If the deal goes through, TPG’s 4G coverage of Australia is set to bounce from 96 per cent to about 98.8 per cent.
 Meanwhile, Telstra’s access to TPG’s infrastructure will increase available capacity to its customers, opening up Telstra’s user base to TPG’s 4G and 5G spectrums.

-Both telcos will continue to operate their own networks individually, especially where key functionality differences between the companies exist (say, for example, differences in offered plans or in metropolitan areas).
-This deal doesn’t encompass NBN networks and only involves mobile networks.
+Both telcos will continue to operate their own networks individually, especially where key functionality differences between the companies exist (say, for example, differences in offered plans or in metropolitan area signals).

-“This additional spectrum will mean that all Telstra customers will continue to experience Australia’s best and fastest network across the country, in combined 4G and 5G speeds,” says Andrew Penn, Telstra’s CEO.
+“This additional spectrum will mean that all Telstra customers will continue to experience Australia’s best and fastest network across the country, in combined 4G and 5G speeds,” Telstra’s outgoing CEO Andrew Penn said at the time.

 “With more people moving to regional areas as a result of COVID, congestion in some areas has increased.
 This additional spectrum will also ensure that Telstra customers will experience significantly reduced congestion at busy times.”

-Telstra will deploy infrastructure at up to 169 TPG Telecom sites under this deal, which would improve the network experience for both Telstra and TPG customers within signal range.
+Under the arrangement, Telstra will deploy additional infrastructure at up to 169 TPG Telecom sites, which would improve the network experience for both Telstra and TPG customers within signal range.